These are your best bets for buying cleaning and sanitizing products

 The spread of coronavirus across the globe has led to shortages of everything from hand sanitizer and face masks and price gouging of these and similar products on sites like Amazon, as consumers try to prepare for the outbreak's escalation.
-So stocking up on supplies recommended by the Center for Disease Control's guidelines on how to stay healthy has become more complicated than usual.
+So everyday hygiene using supplies recommended in the Center for Disease Control's guidelines on how to stay healthy has become more complicated than usual.

 Here, we've provided a few reasonably priced essentials to get you started if you're looking to stock up on supplies — and ensure you're not paying higher-than-normal prices.
 Of course, personal preference and availability may dictate that you opt for a different brand or formulation, because many of these items are in such high demand that the price and amount in stock is fluctuating often.
-At the moment, though, these items are all a solid value and still available:
+At the moment, though, these items are all a solid value and still available.

+Note: This list contains suggested products for preventative routine cleaning of hands and households, which is recommended by the CDC.
+It is not intended for households with anyone who is suspected or confirmed to have COVID-19.

 Hand soap

 Hand-washing is the first line of defense against the spread of germs.
 The CDC says it's especially important to wash after going to the bathroom; before eating; and after blowing your nose, coughing, or sneezing.
-While some hand soaps are currently priced much higher than usual or completely sold out, these in-stock hand soaps are still at their usual price and should do the trick:
+While some hand soaps are currently priced much higher than usual or completely sold out, these in-stock hand soaps are still at their usual price:

 - Everyone Hand Soap, Lavender + Coconut, 12.75 ounces, pack of 3 ($10.32; amazon.com)

-Note: Correction: An earlier version of this story mislabeled some household cleaning products as "disinfectants."